pattonsgirl/Spring2022-CEG2350/Labs/Lab05/README.md

      - `jpg` is mispelled as `jgp`
      - spaces in file names that could be replaced with `-`
      - files with `foo` in them need to become `bar`
-2. Create a script in your `Lab05` folder named `bulkrename` that meets the following specifications.
-The script will run as: `bulkrename -f find -r replace FILES_TO_RENAME*`
+2. Create a script in your `Lab05` folder named `namechange` that meets the following specifications.
+The script will run as: `namechange -f find -r replace FILES_TO_RENAME*`
    - Note: files could be all files in a folder, for example: `~/folder/*`
 3. Use `getopts` to utilize both arguments and functions.
    - `-r` = what to replace in the filename string.
 Should have an argument after, save to a variable